cosmotim/cosmotim.github.io/index.md

 #### Columbia University in the City of New York
 ##### NY
 ##### Aug.
 2019 - Dec.
 2020(expected)
-Master of Science, Material science and engineering
+Master of Science, Material Science and Engineering

 #### Beijing Normal University
 ##### Beijing, CN